portableant/museologi.st/blog/2014-02-19-lostchange.md

 ![Screenshot of the Lost Change mapping interface with lines to mints](../images/2014/02/544.jpeg)

-While much of the the data is made available for re-use on the PAS website under [a Creative Commons licence](http://creativecommons.org/licenses/by-sa/3.0/), some details are closely guarded to prevent illicit activity (for example night-hawking or detecting without landowner permission) and so this application has been developed with these restrictions in mind.
+While much of the data is made available for re-use on the PAS website under [a Creative Commons licence](http://creativecommons.org/licenses/by-sa/3.0/), some details are closely guarded to prevent illicit activity (for example night-hawking or detecting without landowner permission) and so this application has been developed with these restrictions in mind.
 An object’s coordinates are only mapped to an Ordnance Survey four-figure National Grid Reference (which equates to a point within a 1km square), and only